yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/PRODUCTION_RELEASE_STATUS_2026-09-03.md

 The release evidence bundle is stored outside the source tree at:

-`snapshots/mlops-v33-final-preflight/e82f42d6/`
+`snapshots/mlops-v33-final-preflight/327a6d4e/`

-The exact-head directory contains the 15 canonical dry-run logs and summary.
+The exact-head directory contains the 15 canonical dry-run logs and summary, plus the qualification-monitor smoke evidence for the three accepted parents.
 The accepted Azure canary, data-asset, schedule, datastore, controller, queue, and owner-action evidence remains indexed under the qualified runtime evidence directory `snapshots/mlops-v33-final-preflight/6447648a/`.